joshen1307/RAGA/PAPERS/README.md

 * deepbeliefnets.pdf : Reference paper on deep belief nets
 * 1412.5771.pdf : An example of where mrphological classification is important for SKA science
 * 1412.5990.pdf : Paper on morphological classification for the SKA & MeerKAT
+* 1706.02262.pdf : recent update to the classical VAE approach